Russian studies unique among SUNY schools

 This happens each year when Nancy Tittler invites her Russian-language students to her house to share food, language and - most importantly - culture.

-A small program in Harpur College, the Russian Studies major at Binghamton University is the sole Russian Studies program in the 64-campus SUNY system.
+A small program in Harpur College, the Russian Studies major at Binghamton University is the sole Russian Studies major in the 64-campus SUNY system.
 Currently, it is offered through the German and Russian Studies Department.

 The program originated in the early 1980s.
 Since then, the popularity of Russian Studies has fluctuated due in part to the political climate, says Tittler, a senior instructor of Russian and director of undergraduate studies.